zwangzw-zw/speedtest-china/README.md

 By testing the speed of servers hosted by each telecom provider, you can assess the network performance and identify the optimal route for your specific requirements.
 This information can be valuable for various scenarios, such as content delivery, cloud services, or general network performance evaluation.

-## Disclaimer

-This tool is provided "as is" and without warranties of any kind, whether express or implied.
-You use this tool at your own risk, and you are solely responsible for any consequences arising from using this tool.

 ## Prerequisites

 Before running this tool, please make sure you have the `speedtest` command-line tool installed on your system.
 You can obtain the `speedtest` tool from the official Speedtest.net website: [Speedtest.net Apps](https://www.speedtest.net/apps/cli).
 Once you have the `speedtest` tool, ensure it is in a search path such as `/usr/local/bin` so that it can be executed by the tool.